owencooke/owencooke/README.md

 >>
 >>🖨️ collaborating with two graduate students to convert their research algorithms from MATLAB to Python, with the end goal of integrating them as features in a desktop app for manufacturing analysis.
 >
-> 👀 currently seeking 4 month co-op/intern positions starting May 2023.
+> 👀 currently seeking 4-month co-op/intern positions starting May 2023.

 ### I will be
 >⚙️ representing the University of Alberta by competing in the <a href="https://www.wec2023.ca/"> Western Engineering Competition </a> in January 2023.
 Myself and 3 other students will be competing in the Programming category, where we will try to solve a given issue using software.